The NYC housing lottery just got simpler.

 Tell us about your household.

-Income, household size, preferences, documents.
+Income, household size, preferences.
 One form, once.
 We never sell or share your info.

 2. 02